Tesla Model 3 vs Toyota Camry: Total Cost of Ownership Over 5 Years

 Financing Considerations

 Tesla offers competitive financing rates (currently 2.49% APR), while Toyota provides similar rates through Toyota Financial Services.
-The higher Tesla loan amount means paying about $180 more monthly even at identical interest rates.
+The higher Tesla loan amount means paying about check current prices more monthly even at identical interest rates.

 Leasing narrows the gap significantly.
 Tesla’s lease deals often include the full federal tax credit, while Camry lease rates are typically lower due to higher residual values.